Nxai Pan National Park

 Nxai Pan National Park is a national park in north-eastern Botswana, consisting of Nxai Pan, which is one of the Makgadikgadi Pan salt flats.
 Nxai Pan National Park lies just north of the Maun-Nata main road and adjoins Makgadikgadi Pans National Park on its northern border.
-The pan itself is a fossil lakebed about 40 square km in size.
+The pan itself is a fossil lake bed of approximately 40 km2 in size.

-The National Park is also home to the cluster of millennia-old baobab trees, which owe their name to Thomas Baines, the man known to have discovered them.
+It is home to the cluster of millennia-old baobab trees, which owe their name to Thomas Baines, who first described them for Western botany.
 Baines’ Baobabs, as they are known today, are a sight sought by many travelers venturing into this untamed terrain of Botswana.